38th Annual Stanford Invitational

 - Making you link arguments interact with/turn case can be a rounding winning strategy.
 This is when actually debating the case will get you far and will probably be more difficult for the aff to answer than another 2nr that is 3 minutes of framework.

-- the only stylistic thing I will say is if the 2nc is just gonna be straight down reading text you are gonna have to slow down a bit and make sure I get words like the name of the link down, even if you are pretty clear.
+- The only stylistic thing I will say is if the 2nc is just gonna be straight down reading text you are gonna have to slow down a bit and make sure I get words like the name of the link/ DAs to the perm down, even if you are pretty clear.
+Overviews are highly overrated.
+Asking me to draw lines where you didn't is inviting intervention.

 K affs